Bank of Baroda: History

 In 1908, Sayajirao Gaekwad III, set up the Bank of Baroda (BoB), with other stalwarts of industry such as Sampatrao Gaekwad, Ralph Whitenack, Vithaldas Thakersey, Lallubhai Samaldas, Tulsidas Kilachand and NM Chokshi.
 Two years later, BoB established its first branch in Ahmedabad.
 The bank grew domestically until after World War II.
-Then in 1953 it crossed the Indian Ocean to serve the communities of Indians in Kenya and Indians in Uganda by establishing a branch each in Mombasa and Kampala.
-The next year it opened a second branch in Kenya, in Nairobi, and in 1956 it opened a branch in Tanzania at Dar-es-Salaam.
-Then in 1957, BoB took a big step abroad by establishing a branch in London.
-London was the center of the British Commonwealth and the most important international banking center.
-In 1958 BoB acquired Hind Bank (Calcutta; est. 1943), which became BoB's first domestic acquisition.
+Then in 1953, it crossed the Indian Ocean to serve the communities of Indians in Kenya and Indians in Uganda by establishing a branch each in Mombasa and Kampala.
+The next year, it opened a second branch in Kenya, in Nairobi, and in 1956, it opened a branch in Tanzania at Dar-es-Salaam.
+In 1957, BoB established a branch in London.
+In 1958, BoB acquired Hind Bank (Calcutta; est. 1943), which became BoB's first domestic acquisition.